syncfusion-content/blazor-docs/blazor/diagram-component/interaction.md

 The server-side methods `Select` and `ClearSelection` help to select or clear the selection of the elements at runtime.

-Get the current selected items from the `Nodes` and `Connectors` collection of the `SelectedItems` property of the diagram model.
+Get the current selected items from the `Nodes` and `Connectors` collection of the `SelectionSettings` property of the diagram model.

 ## Select entire elements in diagram programmatically